 The dish that I look forward to the most during a đám giỗ is the Vietnamese salad (gỏi).
-This year's đám giỗ for my husband's grandfather, my husband's cousin, the one who did the cooking, did not disappoint.
+This year's đám giỗ for my husband's grandfather, my husband's cousin, did not disappoint.
 Her Vietnamese young jackfruit and shrimp salad (gỏi mít non tôm) was simply scrumptious.
 I was instantly motivated to make my own version, after picking up a few pointers from the master chef herself.

 Vietnamese salads have many different textures and tastes, all happening at once.
 I love the savoriness of the boiled shrimp, the crunch of the roasted peanuts, the exotic taste of young jackfruit, the amazing aroma of freshly fried garlic and shallots, and the sharp tang of the Vietnamese coriander.
 The dressing for Vietnamese salads is the popular Vietnamese fish sauce dipping sauce (nuoc mam cham), something I always have in the fridge.
 You add as much (or as little) as you want to bring all the salad components together.

 To make this salad stand out, try making your own fried shallots and garlic.
 You can always buy fried shallot and garlic but you will quickly notice that the store-bought versions are not aromatic at all.
 The aroma of fried garlic and shallots that you make yourself is so much more intense and flavorful.